amelieykw/AppUsage-Tracker/README.md

 9. Conclusion

 # Introduction
-In this report, I will first introduce my application AppUsage Tracker.
+In this report, I will first introduce my application **__AppUsage Tracker__**.
 Then I will describe in detail the whole process for a user to interact this application.
 From the detailed description of interacting process, I can abstract the main functionalities of this application, so that I can transform these literal descriptions of functionalities to the technical problems and build these components of application.
 After I combined these components, there comes the global architecture of application.
 I’ll explain the reason that I build this architecture and the tools that I use for build it before I talk about the plan of project.

 # Description of Application
 AppUsage Tracker is an Android application who tracks the usage of all the applications on that device who installs this application.